30 EASY Hikes In Banff For The Whole Family

 The Sundance Canyon trail is a great trail that starts at the Cave and Basin National Historic Site.
 It’s a fairly popular trail as it’s readily accessible and follows along the Bow River for a couple of kilometers.
 There are some great views of the river and the surrounding mountains along the way.

 It’s a bit of a journey and some elevation gain to reach Sundance Canyon.
 However, for an easy version of the hike, we suggest turning around before you begin to gain elevation.
+If you’d like to extend, consider walking along the Healy Creek Trail, which continues along the Bow River.

 Boundary Lake

 We consider it a mini version of Lake Louise without any of the crowds.
 You may even be the only hiker if you make this stop!
 Boundary Lake is a bit of a secret before one of the busiest spots in Banff, the Icefields Discovery Center.

 It can be a little difficult to find the trailhead of this gem, but it is well worth the effort.

-The parking lot is a small one that sits right along the boundary of Banff and Jasper.
-You descend a short distance down to the valley from the trailhead before climbing back up the lake.
+The parking lot is small and sits right along the boundary between Banff and Jasper Park.
+You descend a short distance down the valley from the trailhead before climbing back up the lake.

 Lake Agnes

 The hike up to the Lake Agnes Teahouse is a classic in the Lake Louise area.
 It is an easy to moderate hike above Lake Louise, suitable for everyone as long as you don’t mind a bit of elevation gain.
-At the top of the climb, you’ll find the historic teahouse that is beautifully situated on a high alpine lake.
+At the top of the climb, you’ll find the historic teahouse beautifully situated on a high alpine lake.

 This easy hike can be done in under two hours and is one of those short hikes in Banff you can’t miss.
 However, be warned, it is a busy one!
 To escape the crowds (and get better views), keep climbing to the Little or Big Beehive.
 However, those hikes are more moderate to difficult.